 February 22, 1991 is a date etched in the memory of Liverpool fans everywhere as just two days after one of the most epic FA Cup ties in years Reds boss Kenny Dalglish stunned the football world by announcing his intention to walk away from the club after 14 years.

 48 hours previously Everton had come from behind no fewer than four times to deny Dalglish’s men victory and a place in the FA Cup quarter-final in a 4-4 thriller; a game which highlighted Liverpool’s brilliance and increasing vulnerability in equal measure.

-But as the newspaper headlines describing the eight-goal classic were still drying the man known simply as King Kenny on the Kop – and to the surprise of everyone – abdicated his throne.
+But as the newspaper headlines describing the eight-goal classic were still drying, the man known simply as King Kenny on the Kop – to the surprise of everyone – abdicated his throne.

 “People might find my decision difficult to understand but it’s one I’ve made,” said the ashen-faced Scot as he addressed the assembled press that morning.
 “It would have been a mistake to mislead people into believing that there was nothing wrong in myself.”

 Such was the speed of the announcement that the players were only informed during a hurriedly organised and emotional team meeting 24 hours before it was made public not long after he told his wife Marina; but his tone and demeanour at the press conference, not to mention the words he used, more than hinted that his decision was not entirely football related.